How do you Make Flashcards and Print Flashcards?

 Unlike other flashcard apps, NoteDex provides the best user interface and card design options.
 Being cross-platform it also means you can create cards on your desktop computer and then view and study them on your phone.
 Also, unlike using an app like Microsoft Word, you won't need to use any flashcard templates.
 You will be able to create flashcards online easily and print them just as easily.
 Learn How to Print Flashcards.

-You can learn more about NoteDex Flashcards on this page, but it's important to highlight why might choose NoteDex to make flashcards:
+You can learn more about NoteDex Flashcards, but it's important to highlight why might choose NoteDex to make flashcards:

 You can use your digital pen stylus to use handwriting to make flashcard sets.
 This is important and the only other way to do this is with paper.
 This is what makes NoteDex unique and extremely powerful for college students who need to create flashcards for their advanced subjects.